SoK: A Stratified Approach to Blockchain Decentralization: Consensus

-Gradually, as power is concentrated in fewer pools, the pools' leaders may become single points of failure~\cite{DBLP:conf/sagt/Kiayias22}. \emph{Liveness} can be hurt, if corrupted leaders censor transactions from the candidate blocks.
-Also, if pool members do not perform any validity checks on the candidate blocks they receive, corrupted leaders may launch a long-range attack to violate \emph{safety}.
-Depending on the pool's internal protocol, the leader may steal member rewards (\emph{stability} hazard) and possibly link the user's resources with information like IP addresses (\emph{privacy} hazard).
 Finally, a threat arises due to the lack of self-healing, \ie the inability to recover from a temporary adversarial takeover.
 In PoW, even if a majority gets corrupted, honest users can increase their own power and, eventually, overthrow the adversary and restore the ledger's security~\cite{DBLP:conf/fc/AvarikiotiK0W19,EPRINT:BGKRZ20}.
-In PoS though, power shift takes place \emph{on the ledger}, by transferring stake.
+In PoS though, power shift takes place on the ledger, by transferring stake.
 If an adversary temporarily obtains a majority, they can prohibit transactions that shift power away from them, thus retaining control indefinitely (for example, a large centralized cryptocurrency exchange can make it hard to issue outgoing payments and withdrawals, while enabling payments between different users of the exchange).
-Consequently, a diverse stake distribution (cf. Section~\ref{sec:wealth}) is paramount to protect against takeovers.
+Consequently, a diverse stake distribution (cf. Section~\ref{sec:wealth}) is vital to protect against takeovers.

-We note that the above narrative distinguishes between PoW and PoS systems, nevertheless it is also possible to have direct participation systems that combine different resources in the same consensus protocol for various purposes, \eg see \cite{DBLP:conf/wdag/PassS17}, or \cite{DBLP:journals/iacr/FitziWKKLVW22}.